 -impaired bile flow or poor bile composition

-If you have chronic constipation and need help – I am here for you
+If you have chronic constipation and need help – I am here to help

 If you suffer from chronic constipation, get in touch.
-I have plenty of experience assessing the above factors to help people with chronic constipation.
+I have plenty of experience assessing the above factors to help you.